Sparronator9999/YAMDCC/README.md

 Windows 10 and 11 (64-bit).

-32-bit Windows 10 should also work, but you really should be using 64-bit Windows when possible in 2024.
+32-bit Windows 10 should also work, but you really should be using 64-bit Windows in 2024.

 Older versions of Windows that support .NET Framework 4.8 may also work, but with no support from me.